Singapore's official languages: Languages in Singapore

 Minority Language Preservation

 Singapore values its linguistic diversity, which includes Hokkien, Teochew, Cantonese, and other dialects loved by various groups.
-Despite the fact that they are not official national languages, they are meaningful to the country's rich cultural heritage.(Raju, V., 2019)
+Despite the fact that they are not official national languages, they are meaningful to the country's rich cultural heritage, adding to the mosaic of languages of Singapore.(Raju, V., 2019)

 Conclusion